caloni/journal/content/posts/why-people-are-irrational-about-politics.md

 ---
-date: "2017-06-27"
-categories: [ "draft", "reading" ]
+categories:
+- draft
+- reading
+date: '2017-06-27'
-title: "Why People Are Irrational about Politics"
+title: Why People Are Irrational about Politics
 ---

 A teoria da "Irracionalidade Racional" do filósofo Michael Huemer estabelece uma base teórica que nos permite afirmar que qualquer discussão política é em sua essência irracional:

 The theory of Rational Irrationality holds that it is often instrumentally rational to be epistemically irrational.
 In more colloquial (but less accurate) terms: people often think illogically because it is in their interests to do so.